 Criminal fines and court fees.
-By raising the age of prosecution, the bill will decrease state revenue from criminal fines and court fees by a minimal amount beginning in FY 2022-23, credited to the Fines Collection Cash Fund, various other cash funds in the Judicial Department, and the General Fund.
-Additionally, court fees may have been imposed on a case-by-case basis for a variety of court-related costs, such as probation supervision, drug surcharges, or late fees.
-Because the courts have the discretion of incarceration, imposing a fine, or both, a precise state revenue decrease cannot be determined.
+By raising the age of prosecution, the bill will decrease state revenue from criminal fines and court fees beginning in FY 2022-23, credited to the Fines Collection Cash Fund, various other cash funds in the Judicial Department, and the General Fund.
+Because juveniles are not required to pay many criminal fines and penalties, any decrease in state revenue is expected to be minimal.
 Criminal fine and court fee revenue is subject to TABOR.